-The third principles of DevOps - Principles of Continual Learning - prescribe a culture that rewards and integrates learning in day-2-day, so that things constantly improve.
+The third principles of DevOps (Handbook) - Principles of Continual Learning - prescribe a culture that rewards and integrates learning in day-to-day.
+Continuous improvement is the goal.

 Underlying assumption: In absence of improvements, processes don’t stay the same.
-Entropy leads them towards degradation. or shorter: Learn fast or die slow.
+Entropy leads them towards degradation.
+Or shorter: Keep learn - or die slowly.
 You know Technical Debt…

 A learning organization is the antithesis of a punishing organization (Pathological vs Bureaucratic vs Generative).